Oliver2213/nncp-stuff/ideas.md

 * Search for content and return results.
 Depending on user's situation, they might want this to go further - don't just return a list of results, download the top n.
 Or download everything.
 Or download everything that matches a set of filters.
 * Let users keep a file of ongoing subscriptions.
 These could be search terms that a user always wants to download or be informed of new results for, playlists / updating collections, etc. They can of course update this file.
 Adding a new URL, search term / set of filters should be enough to start collecting results or media for that subscription - as soon as a node handling these requests gets the packet.
 Periodically, a node running this would go through all its known users, and recheck each one of their subscriptions.
 It would download any new ones - according to the user's filters and settings in their subsscription file, queueing the new content into nncp for the user.

+Each of these services also needs a standard way to report its help documentation, so people know how to use them.
+Or maybe they could ship back little wrapper scripts.
+You send an exec command, and then several files are sent to your node's bin directory.
+They would map to wget, youtube-dlp, curl, etc commands - using the wget script simply queues that execution.
+It would probably also need --help, for explaining the differences, what wget options don't work, etc.

 ## Users...
 Ok.
 Users for nncp are...
 Not well defined...
 Or are they.
 Devices are (almost) there.
 You just have to know which are yours and which belong to your friends.
 (But do you really have friends using this yet?)